 It’s also possible to listen to Capital using the Capital Radio player on either your smartphone device or computer.
 If you go to CapitalFM.com, you’ll find a digital player at the top of every page where you can listen to the latest shows.

 Alternatively, you can browse back through the last seven days of broadcasting online to find one of the programmes that you might have missed.

 The Global Radio brand that owns Capital also owns Classic Xtra, Classic FM, Gold, Heart London, Smooth London, Radio X, LBC, and LBC News.

 The Capital environment is home to the Top 40 format, where you can find and listen to some of the latest songs in the latest trending music lists.
 Capital FM also hosts a number of daytime, breakfast and evening shows.

 Interestingly, one of the things that set Capital apart from other broadcasting brands like BBC, is the fact that it doesn’t take money from the government or public schemes.

 Instead, Capital is a commercial station that makes money through advertising agreements with local and national companies.
 According to the Capital Radio advertising page on the company’s website, the average campaign on the radio station returns around £8 for every £1 spent.

 Direct advertising is available through every Capital Radio station, and currently businesses can advertise both regionally and nationally through Capital for some of the lowest rates in the region.

 The latest Capital Radio news

-What do you think about Capital?
-Is it one of your favourite stations today?
-How do you feel about the changes to the station over the years, and the decision to scrap the “local” appeal from commercial broadcasting?
-Let us know in the comments or join the conversation on social media.
+Regardless of how we feel about the changes to the station over the years, and the decision to scrap the “local” appeal from commercial broadcasting, the Capital Radio story still has a place in our hearts.